Get Ready for an Excellent MOOC Experience

 Or is it?

-Taking an Esri MOOC is a low-risk strategy to explore a new topic, feed your curiosity, and live out a lifelong learning goal.
+Taking an Esri MOOC is a low-risk strategy to explore a new topic, test-drive ArcGIS software, feed your curiosity, and live out a lifelong learning goal.
 Courses are free, Esri provides the software, and if it turns out that work/life responsibilities are eating up all your free time, you don't have to keep attending.
 You're in complete control of the experience.

 And there are a few things you can do before the course opens to help ensure your experience is excellent.
 Such as...

-Understand the course setup.
+Understand the course setup and ArcGIS accounts.

 Understand the software setup.